henrythasler/henrythasler.github.io/_posts/2020-01-23-tilebuffer.md

 ## Buffer Size

 A vector tile has (usually) an extend of 4096x4096 coordinate units.
 The buffer is also specified in coordinate units.
+Having a buffer of 256 coordinate units around the tile means we increase the tile area by ~26%.

 So what is the optimal setting for the buffer?
 This strongly depends on
 1. the rendering framework (e.g. MapboxGL, Nextzen)